-Light labour
+Light labour.

-73. A prisoner certified not to be fit for hard labour by the Medical Officer may be employed in one or more of the following forms of light labour, namely, sewing, gardening, laundry work, cleaning and whitewashing the prison, conservancy and any such similar services as the Officer-in-Charge may from time to time direct.
+73. A prisoner certified not to be fit for hard labour by the Medical Officer may be employed in one or more of the following forms of light labour, namely, sewing, gardening, laundry work, cleaning and white-washing the prison, conservancy and any such similar services as the Officer-in-Charge may direct.